New World Development: Recent developments

 New World Department Store China Limited (SEHK: 0825) went public on SEHK in July 2007.
 The Guangzhou Dongxin Expressway—in which NWS Holdings owned a 40.8% ownership stake—officially inaugurated in December 2010.

 In April 2015, NWD formed a 50-50 joint venture with HIP Company Limited, a subsidiary of The Abu Dhabi Investment Authority, to acquire the Grand Hyatt Hong Kong, Renaissance Harbour View, and Hyatt Regency TST with a deal valued at HK$18.5 billion, resulted in NWD receiving approximately HK$10 billion.
 NWD then launched its new healthcare brand, Humansa, and acquired FTLife in November and December 2018, respectively.

 In October 2020, the group revealed plans to conserve Hong Kong's 68-year-old State Theatre, a Grade I historic site, partnering with local and international designers and artisans.
 In that month, the group began selling THE PAVILIA FARM I, attracting 22,700 registrations in the first round, the highest for any residential property in Hong Kong since 1997.
 The group also committed over HKD 10 billion to create a large-scale cultural and retail complex in Prince Bay, Shenzhen.

 In November 2020, NWD named its mixed-use development project within the SKYCITY complex at the Hong Kong International Airport "11 SKIES".
 NWD established Share for Good, Hong Kong's first large-scale crowd-donation platform in March 2022, to meet the immediate needs of the impoverished in the fifth wave of COVID-19.
 In collaboration with Rafa Nadal Academy, Hong Kong Golf & Tennis Academy welcomed Asia's first Rafa Nadal Tennis Center in July 2022.

 NWD collaborated with 4 corporations in July 2023 to establish the first "Smart Community" in a transitional housing complex.
 NWD signed Hong Kong's first "Project Cooperation Agreement regarding Northern Metropolis" in December 2023, to develop a commercial and residential project in the Northern Metropolis with CR Land.

 In 2024, NWD reported a HK$19.7 billion net loss for the year ended 30 June, the worst since the company was founded in 1970.
 Adrian Cheng Chi-Kong, the grandson of Cheng Yu-tung, was forced to step down as CEO in September.
 In December, NWD was kicked out of the Hang Seng Index (HSI).
 In the same month of being kicked out of HSI, Debtwire reported that NWD have sent out a letter to its bank lenders, seeking a waiver on loan conditions.
 NWD was seeking forbearance, after its net debt-to-assets ratio breached the 100 per cent threshold that may allow its lenders to recall their loans.

+In June 2024, NWD was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Developers Award.